rahul235/Data-2-Decision/_pages/r.md

 ![image](/assets/images/JupyterR1.png)
 ![image](/assets/images/JupyterR2.png)

 Now you can open Jupyter Notebook and you can write your R script by using R kernel.
-One is expected to resolve any installation issues of the software.
+One is expected to resolve installation issues of the software, if any.
 You may google about the installation issues and resolution may follow.

 ### Repository
 * R software for statistical analysis is yet another popular langauge for working on data science project.
 Here is the  [link](https://github.com/rahul235/ML_using_R/archive/refs/tags/v1.0.zip){:target="_blank"} to download the repository for Machine learning using R.